Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Details of the NPA model

 The core-electron density (made up of ``bound electrons'') is denoted by $n_c(r)$.
 The free electron density $n_f(r)$ is the response of an electron fluid~(see sec.~\ref{uef.sec}) to the central ion and to an ion-density deficit (a cavity) near the central ion that mimics $\rho(r)$.
-It contributes to the potential on the electrons.
-The response of a uniform electron gas (i.e., without the cavity) to the central ion can be obtained by subtracting out the effect of the cavity using the known static interacting linear response function $\chi(k,\bar{n},T)$ of the electron fluid.
+It contributes to the potential acting on the electrons.
+The response of a uniform electron fluid (i.e., without the cavity) to the central ion can be obtained by subtracting out the effect of the cavity using the known static interacting linear response function $\chi(k,\bar{n},T)$ of the electron fluid.
 That is, from now on we take it that the charge density $n_f(r)$ and the density pile up $\Delta n_f(r)$ are both corrected for the presence of the cavity.
-For simplicity we use the same symbols as before when no confusion arises.
+However, we use the same symbols as before when no confusion arises.
 Furthermore, in dealing with atoms `a', `b' etc, we refer to the `density pileup' or {\it displaced} free electron density $\Delta n_f(r)$ as $ a_f(r)$, with its Fourier transform denoted by $ a_f(k)$.

 In Fig.~\ref{formfac.fig}(a) we display the calculated $n_f(r)$ for an Aluminum ion in a hot plasma.
+Unlike in ABINIT or the VASP where core electrons are subsumed in a pseudopotential, the NPA uses all-electron atomic calculations and provides the true core-electron density as well.

 A key difference between many average-atom models and the NPA is that the free electrons are not confined to the Wigner-Seitz sphere, but move in all of space represented by a very large `correlation sphere' of radius $R_c$.
-This is ten to twenty times the Wigner-Seitz radius of the central ion~\cite{eos95,Murillo13}.
+This may be ten to twenty times the Wigner-Seitz radius of the central ion~\cite{eos95,Murillo13}.
 This ensures that the small-$k$ limit of the structure factor $S(k)$ is accurately obtained.